RocketManRC/JS8Assistant/README.md

 To run the application:

 $ npm start

-This application should run under MacOS, Windows 10 and at least Debian flavours of Linux without any changes.

 There most likely will be an issue that has to be resolved manually after using NPM to install on Linux.
 See here: